What Are the Best Provence Food and Wine Combinations?

 - Bouillabaise is actually two dishes in one: a soup and a stew.
-This dish is made with a large mixture of fish, flavored with garlic, saffron and hot cayenne pepper.
+This dish is a large mixture of fish, flavored with garlic, saffron, and hot cayenne pepper.
 The soup is served with toast rubbed with garlic, and a spicy sauce called rouille.

 - Aioli and Brandade

-- Salt cod is a popular ingredient in both of these offerings.
-It was introduced to Provence by sailors from Portugal and further north.
-Aioli is a light meal of a poached salt cod steak served with vegetables.
+- Aioli is a light meal of a poached salt cod steak served with vegetables.
 The vegetables will vary from season to season.
-The dish takes its name from the large bowl of garlic mayonnaise which accompanies the fish.
-Brandade is a purée of dried salt cod, olive oil and garlic served with boiled potatoes.
-The powerful flavors allow for matching with a gutsy red wine (Grenache or Syrah) in winter.
-In summer, a full-bodied white, such as those from the southern Rhone would be perfect.
+The dish takes its name from the large bowl of garlic mayonnaise that accompanies the fish.

 - Tian is a traditional pastry-less quiche style bake.
-Made with pumpkin (or other vegetables), seasoned with herbs and garlic.
+It is made pumpkin (or other vegetables), seasoned with herbs and garlic.
 Mixed with egg and cheese and a handful of rice (to absorb extra liquid), this is a hearty local dish.

 - Olives and Olive Oil

-- Olive oil is the go-to ingredient for salads, cooking and baking.
+- Olive oil is the go-to ingredient for salads, cooking, and baking.
 Not all olive oils are the same, however.
 For a salad, strong olive flavored oils are good with a hint of pepper at the back of the throat.
-Not just a dressing, but an extra flavor when added to sweet ripe tomatoes and fresh greens.
+Not just a dressing, but olive oil adds an extra flavor when added to sweet ripe tomatoes and fresh greens.

 - For frying, a more neutral oil is suitable.